citiususc/Linguakit/README.md

 * **Summarizer** (parameter `sum`): Returns an abstract of the input text.
 You can choose the percentage of the text to be summarized by using as option a number from 1 to 100.
 This module requires Internet conection since it runs using a Web API.
 The code was developed by Fernando Blanco Dosil when it was working in Cilenis Language Technology.

 * **Conjugator** (parameter `conj`): Returns the verb inflection if you enter the infinitive form.
-Pay attention that the input is not a file but a string: the infinitive verb.
+Pay attention that the input is not a file but a string, the infinitive verb, and the module should be used like this: `echo "fazer" | ./linguakit conj pt`.
 The module is working for three languages: Galician, Spanish and Portuguese.
 In the case of portuguese verbs, you can choose among 4 language varieties: european portuguese after the spelling agreement (`-pe`), brasilian portuguese after the spelling agreement (`-pb`),  european portuguese before the spelling agreement (`-pen`), brasilian portuguese before the spelling agreement (`-pbn`).
 The output is in json format.
 This module requires Internet conection since it runs using a Web API.

 ## Requirements
 Depending on your GNU/Linux version or distribution, you may need to install some CPAN Perl modules:
+* *Getopt::ArgParse* Perl module.
 * *LWP::UserAgent* Perl module.
 * *HTTP::Request::Common* Perl module.
 * *Storable* Perl module.

 To install them, you may use the -MCPAN interface at the command line:
 ```
+sudo perl -MCPAN -e 'install (Getopt::ArgParse)'
 sudo perl -MCPAN -e 'install (LWP::UserAgent)'
 sudo perl -MCPAN -e 'install (HTTP::Request::Common)'
 sudo perl -MCPAN -e 'install (Storable)'